-If we look at the students/graduates strategy, other accounts are set up: @EY_StudentsUK and @EY_Students.
-This is of course strictly for internships and graduate jobs.
+If we look at the students/graduates strategy, other accounts are set up: @EY_StudentsUK, This is of course strictly for internships and graduate jobs.

 - Target your audience to reach them effectively: clearly identify the profiles you are looking for.

-- Don’t be boring on social media: stay fresh and try to get people involved in a creative way (Facebook contests are a good example).
+- Don’t be boring on social media: stay fresh and try to get people involved in a creative way (Facebook contests and quizzes are good examples).

-- Be coherent in everything you do: from your career page to your Twitter account(s), show consistent conversation so that people are not confused and your message is clear.
+- Be consistent in everything you do: from your career page to your Twitter account(s), stay on message and keep the conversation alive with anyone who might be interested in joining your company.